 · Supported back."

 The two main risks with using a carrier or carrying aid, are asphyxiation and overheating.
 We make that clear to all parents, but articulate how these risks are mitigated by adhering to the TICKS guidance.
 We also talk through the TICKS and hand a leaflet with them on to every caregiver.

-If the TICKS guidelines are followed - this deals with the risk of asphyxiation.
-The 'Tight' prevents slumping, the 'In view' ensures constant and vigilant monitoring.
+If the TICKS guidelines are followed - this reduces the risk of asphyxiation.
+The 'Tight' helps to prevent slumping, the 'In view' helps to facilitate constant and vigilant monitoring.
 The 'Close Enough to Kiss' ensures babies are not at chest level along with the associated soft tissue risks there.
-The 'Chin off Chest' ensures clear airflow, and the 'Supported Back' should ensure optimum positioning is maintained.
+The 'Chin off Chest' helps to ensure clear airflow, and the 'Supported Back' helps to ensure optimum positioning is maintained.

 In terms of overheating - we encourage parents to be mindful of the extra layers, and to regularly monitor their baby's temperature.

 Babies are held in an upright position, with clear airways, ensuring their chin is not resting on their chest, and that there is no fabric higher than the bottom of their earlobes.
 You can read more about baby carrying safety here.

 The Baby Carrying Educator works closely with the nursing staff as well as the parents, and will often ask the nursing staff to help position the baby on the caregiver's chest, before aiding with fitting the top.
 The video below is an example of one of the Skin to Skin Bandeaus we use.